rodrigodpl/Static-Code-Analysis/index.md

 ## What are it's uses?

+- Identify anomalies or flaws in the code.
 - Calculate performance metrics.
 - Ensure code security against hack attempts.
 - Enforce coding standards.
 - Analyze structures and dependencies.
+- Track contributors code quality and error rate.
 - Provide accurate and meaningful error descriptions.
-- Identify anomalies or flaws in the code.

 ## How does it work?